 Having a good or bad sending reputation is a crucial element of your email deliverability.

-If you have a high score, there are higher chances that an ISP will deliver the emails to your recipient’s inboxes, thus giving you a good sending reputation.
-If your score is lower than the standard industry rate, which is 20%, the ISP will either send your emails to the recipients’ spam folder or even reject it, hence giving you strong indicator that your sending reputation is bad.
+If you have a high score, there are better chances that an ISP will deliver the emails to your recipient’s inboxes.
+If your score is lower than the standard industry rate, which is 20%, the ISP will either send your emails to the recipient’s spam folder or reject it..

-There are many ways in which you can control, improve and check your email reputation.
+There are many ways to control, improve and check your email reputation.

 Here’s a list of 5 tools that can help you keep your reputation in check:

 Cisco’s tool – Sender Base (now Talos Intelligence Reputation Center) lets you check your reputation and categorizes it as Good, Neutral or Poor.
 “Neutral” means that there is something wrong but it can still be improved.
 “Poor” indicates that there is a high threat and your emails won’t reach their destination.

 If your IP reputation is poor, the best solution is to change it.
 If it is neutral, you can improve it by optimizing your send workflow.
 The first step is to reduce sending emails in a short period of time.